damianoamatruda/masters-of-renaissance/deliverables/Communication protocol.md

 }
 ```

-The server will then execute an internal routine that will allow the player to reconnect at a later time and join back the match they were in, notifying at the same time the other players of the match of the event (see TODO player status).
+The server will then execute an internal routine that will allow the player to reconnect at a later time and join back
+the game they were in, notifying at the same time the other players of the game of the event (see TODO player status).
 A `ResQuit` message is sent to the client to notify it about the closing routine being completed.

 **ResQuit (server)**

 ```json
 {
   "type":"ResQuit"